 The temperature menu contains the following settings: Calibrate and Units (if the Pt100 or Pt1000 sensor is detected when the unit is powered on) or Manual Temp and Units (if no Pt100 or Pt1000 sensor is detected at power-up).
-Refer to the Temperature Menu chart on the next page.
+Refer to the Temperature Menu chart below.